Sixth National Government of New Zealand: 2024

-On 11 June, Housing Minister Chris Bishop confirmed that the Government would introduce legislation to amend the Overseas Amendment Act 2005 to better support the Government's "Build to Rent" housing development programme.
+On 11 June, Housing Minister Chris Bishop confirmed that the Government would introduce legislation to amend the Overseas Investment Amendment Act 2005 to better support the Government's "Build to Rent" housing development programme.
 That same day, Agricultural Minister Todd McClay confirmed that the Government would exclude agriculture from the NZ emissions trading scheme (ETS).
 On 14 June, Associate Justice Minister Nicole McKee confirmed that the Government would introduce new firearms legislation by 2026 to replace the Arms Act 1983.
 That same day, the Government cancelled the annual service charges for forestry under the ETS, which amounts to NZ$30.25 per hectare.

 On 17 June, Acting Prime Minister Winston Peters and Housing Minister Chris Bishop announced that the Government would begin consultation on policy changes that would allow "granny flats" (or dwellings of 60 meters or less) to be built without undergoing the resource consent process.
 On 20 June, Luxon signed a bilateral intelligence sharing agreement with Japanese Prime Minister Fumio Kishida during a state visit to Japan.
 The visit was complicated by a breakdown on the RNZAF's Boeing 757 jet carrying Luxon and a business delegation during a refuelling stop in Papua New Guinea.

 On 23 June Luxon, Mitchell and Chhour announced that the Government would be introducing legislation to create a new Youth Serious Offender sentencing category, that would allow 14–17 year olds to be sent to military-style boot camps.
 A pilot military-style training programme is expected to launch in late July 2024.
 Mitchell and Police Commissioner Andrew Coster also announced that new community police teams would be established in major cities nationwide.

 On 24 June, Health Minister Reti announced that the Government would be investing NZ$604 million over the next four years in boosting Pharmac funding for 54 new medicines including 26 cancer treatments.
 He reiterated that the Government would be able to fulfill its election promise of funding 13 cancer drugs.
 That same day, Luxon and Social Development and Employment Minister Louise Upston confirmed that job seeker beneficiaries would be required to attend a job search seminar after six months, with the exception of those receiving disability and health condition payments.

 On 25 June, the Government introduced legislation to reinstate the three-strikes legislation that was repealed by the previous Labour government.
 That same day, Internal Affairs Minister Van Velden announced the terms of reference for the second phase of the Royal Commission of Inquiry into COVID-19 Lessons Learned, which is expected to run between November 2024 and February 2025.